kapsner/rBiasCorrection/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-Latest submit fixes failed unit test due to update of ggplot2.
+Latest submit fixes failed unit test related to the future-package on macos-arm.
-Latest re-submit fixes moved GitLab URL.